 The pull (LVB playback) video source is generated in real time.
 It is only meaningful if someone pushes a live stream.
 Once the host stops streaming, the LVB URL will become invalid, and since the live streams are played back in real time, no progress bar will be displayed on the player during the playback.

 It refers to the domain name used to push live streams, which is required.
-It must be registered and get an ICP filing before you can use the LVB service.
+It must be registered and get an ICP filing for service in Mainland China before you can use the LVB service.
 After a push domain name is configured, LVB will generate the corresponding push address.

 It refers to the domain name used to play back live streams, which is required.
-It must be registered and get an ICP filing before you can use the LVB service.
+It must be registered and get an ICP filing for service in Mainland China before you can use the LVB service.
 After a playback domain name is configured, LVB will generate the corresponding playback address.

 A CNAME domain name is a domain name suffixed with